 Choose Tools > AutoCorrect Options to open the AutoCorrect dialog.
-There you can define which strings of text are corrected and how.
+There you can define on the Replace tab which strings of text are corrected and how.
 In most cases, the defaults are fine.

 AutoCorrect is turned on when Writer is installed.
 To turn it off, uncheck Format > AutoCorrect > While Typing.